 - 9.2.2.
-As different approaches might be preferred in different situations, the CO2 Removal Supplier shall always consider site-specific needs and choose a suite of monitoring technologies that enable the verification of the quantity and location of the deployed biomass at the levels of resolution and certainty required by the applicable local regulations and this methodology. - 9.2.3.
+As different approaches might be preferred in different situations, the CO2 Removal Supplier shall always consider site-specific needs and choose a suite of monitoring technologies that enable the verification of the quantity and location of the deployed biomass at the levels of resolution and certainty required by the applicable local regulations and this methodology, and in accordance with 10.
+Measuring Requirements, in particular, the quality control requirements presented in section 10.7. - 9.2.3.
 The CO2 Removal Supplier shall submit the Monitoring Plan with the project description for its validation during the Production Facility Audit, as described in the Puro Standard General Rules.74 - 9.2.4.
 The Monitoring Plan shall describe the procedures by which the CO2 Removal Supplier will collect data and evidence in accordance with ISO 14064-2:201975 and Puro Standard requirements.76 - 9.2.5.
-The Monitoring Plan shall include the following: - a. purpose of monitoring (rule 9.2.1); - b. project boundaries and monitoring system diagram; - c. description of the monitoring practices based on their purpose (e.g., conformity, GHG measurement, risk assessment, etc.); - d. monitoring frequency; - e. monitoring roles and responsibilities of the project personnel; - f. data collection plan, including list of parameters and their attributes and data sources (table 10.1); - g. uncertainty assessment and measurement procedures; - h. data quality control (QC) plan;
+The Monitoring Plan shall include the following: - a. purpose of monitoring (rule 9.2.1); - b. project boundaries and monitoring system diagram; - c. description of the monitoring practices based on their purpose (e.g., conformity, GHG measurement, risk assessment, etc.); - d. monitoring frequency; - e. monitoring roles and responsibilities of the project personnel;